kareemgrant/DOSE_Refactoring/README.markdown

 ##### What was I thinking?

 I'll be the first to admit, this isn't pretty.
 There's way too much going on in the create method.
-This totally ignores the Single Responsibility Principle and breaks plenty other rules.
+This totally ignores the Single Responsibility Principle and breaks plenty of other rules.
 To be fair, I knew it was pretty bad when I wrote it, but we were under some time constraints and I felt shipping well-tested ugly code was much better than not shipping at all.

 ##### It's Refactor Time!